-- Decreased pain and the need for medications to treat your disease
+- Decreased pain and need for medications to treat the disease

-- Emotional support and decreased stress during recovery
+- Emotional support and reduced stress during recovery

 - Improved stamina, endurance, and overall strength

 - Improved quality of life by making it easier to work, take part in social activities, and stay independent